 Standing to sue is the legal right to file a lawsuit against the at-fault party.
 If you don’t have the standing to sue to file a lawsuit, you can’t proceed with the case in court.

-It’s one of the first things the judge determines before giving the case a green light.
-If you don’t have a legal right to file a lawsuit, the court will dismiss the case for a “lack of standing.”
+It’s one of the first things a judge determines before giving a case the green light.
+If you don’t have the legal right to file a lawsuit, the court will dismiss the case for a “lack of standing.”

 For a free legal consultation, call 800-537-8185